 Early History of the Avenerl family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Avenerl History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Avenerl research.
+Another 63 words (4 lines of text) covering the year 1220 is included under the topic Early Avenerl History in all our PDF Extended History products and printed products wherever possible.

 Avenerl Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.